smford/eeh-esp32-rfid/README.md

 - If bootTime = Thursday, 01-Jan-1970 00:00:16 UTC, refresh it for the most current time

 ## Nice to have
+- Convert from using String to standard string library to keep memory clean and device more stable
 - Change from LiquidCrystal_I2C.h to LiquidCrystalIO.h
 - Rather than lcdi2cadderss being an int, convert to a string ("0x27" for example) to allow easier configuration
 - make lcdPrint() adaptable for varying sizes of display (autoscroll perhaps)